 To provide greater energy savings, the control has a setback feature.
 With setback, the supply water temperature in the system is reduced when the building is unoccupied.
-By reducing the supply water temperature, the air temperature in the space may be reduced even when a thermostat is not turned down.
-Any time the UnO Sw (5) and the Com (1) are shorted together, the control operates in the UnOccupied mode.
+By reducing the supply water temperature, the air temperature in the space may be reduced even when thermostat(s) are not turned down.
+Any time the UnOSw(5) and the Com-(1) are shorted together, the control operates in the UnOccupied mode.
 When in the UnOccupied mode, the UNOCC segment is displayed in the LCD.
 The control adjusts the supply water temperature based on the UNOCC settings made in the control.
+This feature has no effect when the control is used in the External Input mode.

-COMBUSTION AIR OR ALARM CONTACT
+COMBUSTION AIR OR ALARM CONTACT •